tihomirahristozova/model/generations/LOGXXXXX.md

 If the parent requsition line's products is non-composite, the system will create a "traditional" warehouse order line with Receive or Dispatch task type.

-**Warehouse Order Lines executing a non-composite product is created as follows**
+**Warehouse Order Lines for the non-composite product are created as follows**

 ```
 WarehouseOrderLine.TaskType = If (WarehouseRequisition.RequisitionType = Inbound )